team-granite/frontend-hoteldesign1/README.md

 # frontend-hoteldesign1
-Implementation of the first design chosen by the team
+Implementation of the first hotel design chosen by the team